 What’s unique about taking Adderall with alcohol is that an addiction to one fuels the other.
 For example, Adderall gives people the ability to go past their normal rate of drinking.
 By making excessive drinking easier, Adderall can also help drive alcohol dependence.

 Break the Grip of Addiction at Fountain Hills Recovery

 Fountain Hill Recovery is one of the top luxury drug rehab facilities in Arizona.
-We use an individualized approach to help you find lasting recovery for substance use and dual-diagnosis disorders.
+We use an individualized approach to help you find lasting recovery for alcohol addiction and dual-diagnosis disorders.